-"Residential real property in foreclosure" means residential real property against which there is an outstanding notice of the pendency of foreclosure proceedings recorded pursuant to F.S. section 48.23.
+"Residential real property in foreclosure" means residential real property against which there is an outstanding notice of the pendency of foreclosure proceedings recorded pursuant to F.S.
+Section 48.23.

-F.S. section 501.1377 details prohibited acts of any individual or entity providing foreclosure-related rescue services and states that a foreclosure-rescue consultant may not:
+F.S.
+Section 501.1377 details prohibited acts of any individual or entity providing foreclosure-related rescue services and states that a foreclosure-rescue consultant may not:

-- (a) Engage in or initiate foreclosure-related rescue services without first ex agreement with the homeowner for foreclosure-related rescue services; or - (b) Solicit, charge, receive, or attempt to collect or secure payment, directly foreclosure-related rescue services before completing or performing all service agreement for foreclosure-related rescue services.
+- 1. Engage in or initiate foreclosure-related rescue services without first executing a written agreement with the homeowner for foreclosure-related rescue services; or - 2.
+Solicit, charge, receive, or attempt to collect or secure payment, directly or indirectly, for foreclosure-related rescue services before completing or performing all services contained in the agreement for foreclosure-related rescue services.